taseabolt/fall25-mcw-taseabolt/HW-report1.md

 ## References

-*Eavery report must include a References section that lists the webpages and URLs that you consulted while completing the assignment.
-Replace the items below with the references you consulted - these are just examples.* ***Everyone will use some reference to complete these assignments (even I would).
-You will lose points on your assignment if you do not include the references you used.***

-* Graph Network using Vega-Lite or Vega, <https://stackoverflow.com/questions/77096216/graph-network-using-vega-lite-or-vega>
 * Cloning a Repository, <https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository>
 * Basic Writing & Formatting Syntax, <https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax>
 * Markdown Guide: Basic Syntax, <https://markdownguide.offshoot.io/basic-syntax/>